| | |

 I used the ever versatile v-stitch in this one, paired with the slanting cluster or bead stitch.
 Never fear if these are new stitches to you I have tutorials for both of them-listed in the “Stitches” section.

-This cowl pattern is worked width wise so you’ll be increase the length as you go, which means it’s easy to adjust the length.
+This cowl pattern is worked width wise so you’ll increase the length as you go, which means it’s easy to adjust the length.
 You may also choose to leave yours as a scarf, and not sew the ends together to form the cowl.
 I like options!
-I used to two balls of yarn, but one ball also gave me a small, one loop cowl.
 I’ve included the stitch multiple if you would like to adjust the width of your cowl.

 The Inspiration

-I created the Blueberry Lemonade cowl for my son’s occupational therapist.
+I created this cozy cowl for my son’s occupational therapist.
 She has invested so much in him, it was the least I could do.

 She came across me one day at school waiting for the kids to get out.
 I was knitting, and she said how great that was to see.
 She shared that back East people were always knitting in meetings and gatherings, but she hadn’t found that much here in California.
 Which I thought was too bad!